Levintsky/ML-tutorial/Algorithms/NLP-Embedding.md

 - Learning Deep Structured Semantic Models for Web Search using Clickthrough Data.
 CIKM 2013

 ## Analysis, Theory
-- Zi Yin and Yuanyuan Shen.
+- Z Yin and Y Shen.
 On the Dimensionality of Word Embedding.
 NeurIPS'18
 	- Bias-variance trade-off;